DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

 # Summary.
 An optional shortened abstract.
-summary: In many countries, there is a size threshold above which stricter employment protection legislations (EPLs) apply.
-Thus EPLs are essentially S-shaped as a function of firm size.
-This article develops a political theory that rationalizes the existence of such policies.
+summary: This article develops a theory that explains the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter rules on firms whose number of employees exceeds a certain threshold.
 # tags:
 # - Source Themes
 # featured: false